 Sideload Office Add-ins for testing

-You can install an Office Add-in for testing in an Office client running on Windows by using a shared folder catalog to publish the manifest to a network file share.
+You can install an Office Add-in for testing in an Office client running on Windows by publishing the manifest to a network file share (instructions below).

-If you're not testing a Word, Excel, or PowerPoint add-in on Windows, see one of the following topics to sideload your add-in:
+This article applies only to testing a Word, Excel, or PowerPoint add-ins on Windows.
+If you want to test on another platform or want to test an Outlook add-in, see one of the following topics to sideload your add-in:

 - Sideload Office Add-ins in Office Online for testing